ArtisOzols/Master-Thesis/README.md

-# Master-Thesis
+## Master-Thesis

-Thesis paper; Python notebook and data used for testing thesis tool; Python notebook for exception wordlist creation which is needed for the conversion tool.
+This repository contains: thesis paper; Python notebook and data used for testing thesis tool and for making exception wordlists needed for the conversion tool.

 The thesis tool can be found in here: https://github.com/ArtisOzols/vd-jd